The latest from Norselab

 Wherever you work in the business world, identifying the values of your organization brings the benefit of a strong and healthy company culture and empowered employees.
 However, your values will only bring value if they spring from true beliefs and convictions, and if you have the courage to let them serve as your organization’s behavioral compass.

 According to neuroscientists, we make about 35 000 small and big decisions every day*.
 In business, we collectively make decisions that are sometimes widely important – but how do we know whether those decisions are as good as they should be?
-To improve our decision-making, we could draw parallels with the branches of science that deal with optimization challenges.

 Building a company from scratch is generally a rough patch.
 As an investor, choosing which startups to bet on can be equally challenging.
 In fact, taking the best from both worlds might be the best way to build successful companies.
 Here is why I think co-founding is a superior model for shortening the time from startup to sweet spot.